-Each time you go to sign, you point to yourself if you are going to talk about yourself.
-So if you're talking about the periods, "I have my periods," you're going to point and go " periods.
-And if you're asking someone about sanitary protection, you're going to add the pointing at the end or the beginning to the person to indicate that they're being asked.
+Every time you go to sign, you show up if you're going to talk about yourself.
+So if you're talking about periods, "I've got my periods ", you'll point to yourself and go " periods ".
+And if you're asking someone for sanitary protection, you're going to add the pointing at the end or the beginning towards the person to let them know that they're being asked.

 Signing "do I have a task" in sign language

-You now know how to sign "do I have a task?
+Now you know how to sign "do I have a task?

 Signing "go to the infirmary" in sign language